DW01/traktor-docs/engine/animation.md

 ## Inverse Kinematics: Solving for Motion

-Sometimes you don't want to play back a pre-made animation—you want to solve for a specific goal. **Inverse Kinematics (IK)** is the answer.
+Sometimes you don't want to play back a pre-made animation.
+You want to solve for a specific goal. **Inverse Kinematics (IK)** is the answer.
 Instead of specifying every bone rotation, you specify a target position, and IK solves the bone chain to reach that position.

 ```cpp
 // C++ - Create IK component